jongpie/NebulaCacheManager/joys-of-apex-article/README.md

 And because all 3 of these methods return an instance of the interface `CacheManager.Cacheable`, the way that developers interact with each cache type is the same - developers only need to decide where they want to cache data.

 Furthermore, we've handled one quirk with platform cache - we've added support for `null` values (even though platform cache does not support `null` values) by using a substitute `String`, stored in the constant `PLATFORM_CACHE_NULL_VALUE`.
-Now, if Apex developers need to cache `null`, the `CacheManager` class handles substituting the placeholder `String` - it happens seemless for Apex developers.
+Now, if Apex developers need to cache `null`, the `CacheManager` class handles substituting the placeholder `String` - it happens seamlessly for Apex developers.

 ## 4. Supporting Orgs That Don't Have Platform Cache Available

 When implementing Nebula Logger's caching system, I ran into some additional limitations with platform cache - in orgs that do not have platform cache partition space allocated, adding data to a cache partition would result in an exception being thrown.
 For many orgs, this may not be an issue - if you're using platform cache in your org, then you simply need to configure a cache partition, and you're ready to go.
 But what about orgs that don't have available platform cache space?
 Or what if an admin misconfigures a cache partition?
 Throwing an exception doesn't seem ideal.
 Instead, I wanted the cache system to gracefully handle this, while still providing some level of caching.
 Furthermore, in Apex tests, you cannot create a mock cache partition, which really makes testing more challenging.

-To help handled some of these nuances of platform cache, let's introduce a new private inner class, `PlatformCachePartitionProxy`, that uses the [proxy structural pattern](https://refactoring.guru/design-patterns/proxy) to handle all interactions with cache partitions..
+To help handle some of these nuances of platform cache, let's introduce a new private inner class, `PlatformCachePartitionProxy`, that uses the [proxy structural pattern](https://refactoring.guru/design-patterns/proxy) to handle all interactions with cache partitions..

 ```java
 public without sharing class CacheManager_v5_partition_proxy {